Tenant A/C EFFICIENCY, AIR FILTERS, AND TENANT RESPONSIBILITY

 Provided as a reminder and resource to assist new tenants in completing the transfer of all utilities to their own personal accounts prior to occupancy/lease starting date.
 You must pay for Waste management services

-Florida Power & Light Co. requires a deposit that varies according to a customer’s credit rating.
+Florida Power & Light Co. requires a deposit that varies according to a customer's credit rating.
 An initial service charge is included on the first bill.
-A certificate of occupancy following an electrical inspection is required for first service for a new home.
+A certificate of occupancy following an electrical inspection is required for the first service for a new home.
 To receive FPL service, call 321-723-7795 any time or go to www.fpl.com

 Florida City Gas supplies natural gas to most of Brevard.
 The company requires a meter deposit that varies according to the amount of monthly gas usage.
 The meter deposit is refunded with interest after 12 months to customers with good payment records.
 A $50 startup fee is required.
 To begin gas service, call 800-993-7546.
 For new homes, call 321-632-1734.
 For further details, visit www.floridacitygas.com.

 Contact AT&T at 321-674-9746 or Spectrum at 855-222-0102 to set up residential service.
 A deposit amount is determined by the customer's credit report.
 Customers must give their address, Social Security, and driver's license numbers.

 Charges for sewer, water, and trash collection and deposit rates vary throughout the county.
 When service is disconnected, deposits are refunded.
 Waste Management serves Palm Bay: 321-723-4455

 Melbourne supplies water to its residents and those of Indian Harbour Beach, Satellite Beach, Indialantic, Melbourne Beach, Melbourne Village, and parts of West Melbourne.

 The city requires a $43 water deposit and a $77 sewer deposit for mainland residents and customers on city water.

 A $103 water and sewer deposit are required for beachside residents on county sewer.